 Choose your Personal Core Values

-Use your personal core values to help focus your personal decision making.
+Use your personal core values to help focus your life choices.

 Make a Career Change Decision